-- 6.3 Given the significant cuts to public services and to local government funding in recent years, the Authority continues to address the key issue of affordability without compromising the long-term stability of its debt portfolio.
-As short-term interest rates have been lower than long term rates, it is more cost effective to use internal resources in lieu of borrowing in the short term. - 6.4 The balance sheet analysis at paragraph 5.3 and the liability benchmark analysis at paragraph 5.8 both indicate the Authority may need to take out additional borrowing during 2023/24 because of the increased capital programme.
-In addition, the Authority requires a borrowing strategy to mitigate against changing circumstances or when external borrowing to replace internal debt becomes cheaper. - 6.5 It is important to understand that not all of the borrowing requirement needs to be closed with loans; an important aspect of using some cash in the current financial climate is its risk reduction effects: - Using cash reduces security risk as investment balances are lower.
+- 6.3 Given the ongoing financial pressure on public services and local government funding, the Authority continues to address the key issue of affordability without compromising the long-term stability of its debt portfolio.
+As short-term interest rates have been lower than long term rates, it has been more cost effective to use its internal cash resources in lieu of borrowing in the short term. - 6.4 The liability benchmark analysis at paragraph 5.8 indicates that the Authority may need to take out additional borrowing during 2024/25 because of the increased capital programme.
+In addition, the Authority requires a borrowing strategy to mitigate against changing circumstances or when external borrowing to replace internal debt becomes cheaper.

+- 6.5 It is important to understand that not all of the borrowing requirement needs to be closed with loans; an important aspect of using some cash in the current financial climate is its risk reduction effects: - Using cash reduces security risk as investment balances are lower.
 Regulations emphasise the importance of minimising this risk and is discussed later in this report.
 This action minimises bail-in risk, where certain investors, such as the Authority (as it is classed as a local authority under legislation) will suffer the financial burden of a failing bank rather than the Government, should there be issues in the future. - There is less exposure to variable interest rate changes; this exposure arises when a fixed term loan is taken out with corresponding variable rate investments.
-This is avoided when cash is used. - The low interest rate environment allows a portion of the capital programme to be funded at low cost through the use of cash and this opportunity should continue to be maximised. - 6.6 The Authority will monitor the benefits of internal borrowing on a regular basis as this strategy must be balanced against the possibility that long-term borrowing costs may increase in future years, leading to additional costs incurred in deferring borrowing.
-The Authority will need to determine whether it borrows additional sums at long term fixed rates in 2022/23 with a view to keeping future interest costs low.
-To this end, the Authority will consult with the Treasury team at Staffordshire County Council.

-6.7 The strategy proposed is one that still aims to balance the liquidity needs of day-to-day cash management with the low-risk approach that is offered by using cash.
+This is avoided when cash is used. - The current interest rate environment still allows a portion of the capital programme to be funded at lower cost through the use of cash and this opportunity should continue to be maximised. - 6.6 The Authority will monitor the benefits of internal borrowing on a regular basis as this strategy must be balanced against the possibility that long-term borrowing costs may increase in future years, leading to additional costs incurred in deferring borrowing.
+With the Bank of England Base Rate possibly increasing during 2023/24, the Authority will need to determine whether it borrows additional sums at long term fixed rates in 2023/24 or continues to use internal borrowing with a view to only borrow for longer periods when interest rates have fallen.
+To this end, the Authority will consult with the Treasury team at Staffordshire County Council. - 6.7 The strategy proposed is one that still aims to balance the liquidity needs of day-to-day cash management with the low-risk approach that is offered by using cash.
 As cash balances may not be sufficient in the future, the Authority will need to consider what loans should be raised to provide the liquidity necessary to allow it to continue to pay its bills.